Drought, Fire & Floods in Famed Desert Mountains

 No water in December was just not on my radar for the Superstitions.

 Superstition Wilderness is a winter favorite that we have visited 14 times for backpack trips since 1978; it’s a large wilderness with about 180 miles of trail.
-Although this low elevation wilderness (2000 feet to 6,265 feet) is best visited in winter or early spring and can be very dry, most of our trips have been wet.
+Although this low elevation wilderness is best visited in winter or early spring and can be very dry, most of our trips have been wet.
 Many were in December; before the year 2000, this month was almost always rainy.
 March is the latest spring month we have visited.

-Woodbury Fire in 2019 was the most dramatic of changes observed over 40 years: although the black had washed off, eroded trails and muddy high-water creeks were issues of postfire trips.
-In past years, we saw cattle eventually replaced by crowds where trails were good.
-The large Woodbury Fire may be indirect result of climate change and vegetation changes due to past grazing.
+The summer 2019 fire offered the most dramatic changes observed over 40 years.
+Although the black had washed off, eroded trails and muddy high-water creeks were issues of postfire trips.
+This large fire may be indirect result of climate change and vegetation changes due to past grazing as far back as 1875.
+Over our tenure, cattle numbers gradually diminished but vegetation increased.

 Postfire backpacking presents new challenges since fire burned all but the far westside of the wilderness.
 Damaged trails, high waters and poor information on road closures impeded our most recent eastside visit and attempts to view Reavis Falls during unprecedented high flow.
 It was even harder to gather information since many offices were closed due to COVID19 restrictions at the time of this hike.
 Many hiking guides and posts have been written on this area, but should be updated to be useful.